 The less stress you put on your eyes, the younger they’ll stay.

 Don’t let your eyes fall victim to aging before their time.
 Aging will happen no matter what; it doesn’t need our help!
-These easy tips will help you be on your way to living with happy and healthy vision for a long time to come.
+These easy tips will help you be on your way to living with healthy vision for a long time to come.